PC Engine / TurboGrafx-16 Architecture

 Addressing approach of the MMU.

-This works as follows:
+The process works as follows:

 2. When physical memory is accessed, the MMU reserves the address lines A13-A15 from the CPU to select one of the eight MPRs.

-3. The final address is derived by combining the CPU lines (placed at A0-A12) with the MMU lines (placed at A13-A20, where the output is the 8-bit value of the selected MPR), resulting in a 21-bit address.
+3. The final address is calculated by combining the CPU lines (placed at A0-A12) with the MMU lines (placed at A13-A20, where the output is the 8-bit value of the selected MPR), resulting in a 21-bit address.

 Graphics